markxnelson/weblogic-kubernetes-operator/content/userguide/managing-operators/_index.md

 * Set `logStashImage` to override the default version of Logstash to be used (`logstash:6.2`).
 * Set `elasticSearchHost` and `elasticSearchPort` to override the default location where Elasticsearch is running (`elasticsearch2.default.svc.cluster.local:9201`).
 This will configure Logstash to send the operator's log contents there.

-More detailed information about configuration values can be found in [Operator Helm configuration values]({{<relref "/userguide/managing-operators/using-the-operator/using-helm.md#operator-helm-configuration-values">}}).
+For more detailed information, see the [Operator Helm configuration values]({{<relref "/userguide/managing-operators/using-the-operator/using-helm.md#operator-helm-configuration-values">}}).